 Deleted Record Logs

 Finally, the deleted record log shows you information about deleted transactions, including who did it and when.
-This is important information for auditors but unfortunately NetSuite’s built-in logs only capture certain record types — customizations and setup preferences, for example, aren’t tracked — and don’t give you a lot of corroborating information about the deletion itself.
+This is important information for auditors but unfortunately NetSuite’s user activity logs only capture certain record types — customizations and setup preferences, for example, aren’t tracked — and don’t give you a lot of corroborating information about the deletion itself.